ddev/ddev.com/src/content/blog/ddev-nov-2024-newsletter.md

 **Happy November from DDEV**!
 It's a beautiful fall here, but things are cooling down.
 We live in an agricultural area, so the first freeze is always an event.

 **It's Maintainer [Stas Zhuk]'s first anniversary as a full DDEV maintainer!**.
 I asked him to share what he's most proud of this year.
-I know how amazingly grateful I am to work alongside him and to such an amazingly capable (and fully privileged) co-maintainer:
+I know how amazingly grateful I am to work alongside him and to such an amazingly capable co-maintainer who has full privileges on all things DDEV.

 > It's been a great year working as an official DDEV maintainer.